olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 Subsequent flashing can be done in two ways:
 1. Follow the initial flashing process using the ST-Link programmer
-2. Boot into the system bootloader using the boot button, CLI, LUA script or the OLED display if available
+2. Boot into the system bootloader using the boot button, CLI, Lua script or the OLED display if available
-    - This enables programming over the USB-C port using teh DFU method
+    - This enables programming over the USB-C port using the DFU method
     - Launch STM32CubeProgrammer and select USB as the connection method, click connect
     - Proceed as usual